 Enter: Lime curd!

-Lime curd is just as easy to make as lemon curd, it just turns out with a bit of a different flavour profile.
+Lime curd is just as easy to make as a traditional lemon curd recipe, it just turns out with a bit of a different flavour profile.

-While it really is super easy to make, there are a few things you'll need to know about ingredients, equipment, and technique... so let's get to it!
+While this homemade fruit curd is super easy to make, there are a few things you'll need to know about ingredients, equipment, and technique... so let's get to it!

 Uses for Lime Curd